codehound42/EduAction/README.md

 # What is EduAction?
 ![](cover.png)
 The EduAction project is specifically developed for the Encode Club AI Hackathon London 2024.
-It is an AI-powered application designed to create customizable educational content, quizzes, and interactive modules.
+It is an AI-powered application designed to output customizable educational content, quizzes, and interactive modules based on a simple YouTube link input.
 The main objective of this project is to enhance engagement for educators, students, and self-learners.
-By leveraging the power of artificial intelligence, EduAction aims to add to the way educational content is created and consumed, providing a more interactive and personalized learning experience.
+By leveraging the power of artificial intelligence, EduAction aims to revolutionize the way educational content is created and consumed, providing a more interactive and personalized learning experience.

 # How it works?
 ![](imgs/architecture.png)

-EduAction is taking the link to a YouTube video and generate the quizzes, flashcards, summary, and topics.
+EduAction takes the link to a YouTube video and generates sections such as quizzes, flashcards, summary, and topics.
 The architecture is divded into two parts:
 - **Backend**, which uses
     - OpenAI API, and Langchain to generate the quizzes, flashcards, summary and topics.